Print copies are available by request to any NGEMC office.

 - Reading of the notice of the meeting and proof of the due publication or mailing thereof, or the waiver or waivers of notice of the meeting, as the case may be.

-- Reading of the unapproved minutes of previous meetings of the members and the taking of the necessary action thereon.
+- Acknowledge the distribution of the minutes of previous meetings of the members and approval of the same.

-- Presentation and consideration of, and acting upon, reports of officers, Directors, and committees.
+- Presentation of reports of officers, Directors, and/or committees.

 - Unfinished business.